Project-PixelStar/official_devices/changelogs/stone.md

 - BB improves after 1-2 cycles
 - Dont Use Hyper OS firmware For Now

+# Febuary Update (HOTFIX) :
+- A14 Official Update With Febuary Patch
+- Dolby And Viper4FX in built
+- Now Nfc is Fully Working
+- Offline Charging Works Now
+- Forced Vulkan For Better Performence
+- No Youtube Lag & No Scrolling Lag
+- Play Intergrity And Safety Net Passes Now
+- No Display Fliker
+- 90 Fps Spoof Is Added
+- Added Clear Audio And It Has Something Surprise
+- Updated Dolby Codec
+- VONR call is Now Working
+- Increased Smoothness X1000
+- Added Taki Care Should Perfrom Better

 # Febuary Update :
 - A14 Official Update With Febuary Patch
 - Dolby And Viper4FX in built